service of process

 Primary tabs

-The Due Process clauses in the United States Constitution prohibit courts from exercising personal jurisdiction over a defendant unless the defendant has proper notice of the court's proceedings.
+Service of process is the procedure by one party in a lawsuit or legal proceeding to give another party an appropriate notice of the initiation of legal action.
+The procedural due process clauses in the United States Constitution prohibit courts from exercising personal jurisdiction over a defendant unless the defendant has proper notice of the court's proceedings.
 To meet this rule, courts require plaintiffs to arrange for defendants to be served with a court summons and a copy of the plaintiffs' complaint.
-These papers are collectively called process.
+These papers are collectively called process

 Typically, it is not enough to simply mail process to the defendant.
 The summons and complaint must be either given directly to defendants or left with a suitable person at their home or place of business.
 Service may usually be performed by any adult who is not a party to the lawsuit.
 Plaintiffs may hire professional process servers to serve defendants.